sdunne/product-demos-bootstrap/README.md

 ## Using this Repo

 ### Step 1 - Install Ansible Automation Platform
-Presumably you have already completed this step before arriving here, however the installation of Automation Controller needs to be completed before you continue.
+Presumably you have already completed this step before arriving here, however you need to install Ansible Automation Platform before you continue.

 ### Step 2 - Edit the Demo Project
-1. Login to your Automation Controller as the `admin` user and click on **Project** in the left hand sidebar.
+1. Login to your Automation Controller as the `admin` user and click on **Projects** in the left hand sidebar.
+2. If you have the **Demo Project** created at installation time:
-2. Click on the **Demo Project** and edit it.
-Change the **Source Control URL** to `https://github.com/ansible/product-demos-bootstrap` and save the project.
+   1. Click on the **Demo Project** and edit it.
+   2. Change the **Source Control URL** to `https://github.com/ansible/product-demos-bootstrap` and save the project.
    3. Make sure the project sync completes.
+3. If you no longer have the **Demo Project**:
+   1. Click the **Add** button at the top of the **Projects** menu.
+   2. Name the project **Product Demos Bootstrap**
+   3. Choose "git" for the **Source Control Type**
+   4. In the **Source Control URL** box, use `https://github.com/ansible/product-demos-bootstrap` as the input and save the project.
+   5. Make sure the project sync completes.

 ### Step 3 - Create the Controller Credential
 1. Navigate to the **Credentials** section in the left hand sidebar.